Loading...

 Editing your Hosts File

-To change the host your domain loads from, you need to know the correct IP for your server.
-HostGator servers will require you to use the IP address displayed in your cPanel.
+If you want to change the host your domain uses, you need the correct IP address for your server.
+For HostGator servers, use the IP address shown in your Customer Portal.

-You can view your Site IP by accessing your cPanel and looking within the General Information section in your right-hand sidebar:
+You can view your Site IP by accessing your Customer Portal and looking within the Server Information section in your Hosting Package:

 Editing System Files

-Lastly, you may change the host your local computer loads your website from by directly editing your system's hosts file.
-This method will be easier if you are an experienced user of the operating system on your local PC.
+Finally, you can change which host your computer uses to load your website by editing your system's hosts file.
+This approach is simpler if you are already familiar with your computer's operating system.

 All operating systems will have a hosts file like our example: